 The Urine Sample

-low levels of D-xylose, this could mean you are suffering from one of the following conditions:
+low levels of D-xylose, it could mean you have one of following conditions:

 in people who have had at least one-third of their bowel removed

 - infection by a parasite such as hookworm

 - inflammation of the intestinal lining